billgewrgoulas/Rtrees-and-spatial-data/README.md

 # Rtrees

-R tree bulk loading using the z-curve order and
+R tree bulk loading using the z-order space filling curve.
-perform range query using the DFS algorithm to find the object MBR that intersects the query window (xmin, ymin, xmax, ymax ),
+Range queries using the DFS algorithm to find the object MBR that intersects the query window (xmin, ymin, xmax, ymax ).
-using the incremental BFS algorithm find the k closest objects to the query point (x, y).
+Knn queries using the incremental BFS algorithm find the k closest objects(neighbors) to the query point (x, y).